TiaMcDowell/TombOfAnnihilationNotes/docs/Quests/To Do/Explore the Ruins of Mezro.md

 #toDo
 The ruins of [[The Lost City of Mezero]] have been a frequent haunt for treasure hunters for the better part of the last decade.
 Rumour has it [[The Lost City of Mezero]] was very technologically advanced, and pretty sophisticated in the arcane arts to boot.
-Such a blend of magic and science is bound to create have some interesting relics to be found...
+Such a blend of magic and science is bound to create have some interesting relics to be found…